Introduction

 All students, both domestic and international, will without any exceptions have to pay the same study fee.

-UiB do not offer any scholarships.
+Note: UiB does not offer any scholarships.

 Semester fee